South African labour law: Protected disclosures

 Not every disclosure made by an employee will be protected.
 Only gradually are the courts beginning to consider the nature of a protected disclosure and the protection to be afforded to employees.

 In Grieve v Denel, the employee was busy preparing a report for the employer's board of directors relating to allegations of wrongdoing by a manager.
 The employee found himself charged with misconduct, suspended and told to attend a disciplinary enquiry.
 He approached the Labour Court for an interdict to stop the employer's taking disciplinary action.
 The court held that the disclosures the employee intended to make were in good faith, and that, if the allegations were true, they could indicate possible criminal conduct.
 The disclosures were held to fall within the ambit of protection.
 The employer was ordered not to proceed with the pending disciplinary action.

 In CWU v Mobile Telephone Networks, the Labour Court held that an employee's accusation of fraud by management did not constitute a protected disclosure; it was merely the employee's opinion and was not supported by any facts.

-Resolution of disputes

-The procedure for resolving unfair-labour-practice disputes is similar to the dispute resolution for unfair dismissals.

-First, the dispute must be referred to a bargaining council (or the Commission for Conciliation, Mediation and Arbitration if there is no bargaining council) for conciliation.

-If conciliation does not succeed, the matter may be referred to arbitration.

-Unlike unfair dismissal disputes, unfair-labour-practice disputes are required, by section 191 of the Labour Relations Act 1995, to be referred within ninety days of the relevant act or omission, or ninety days from the date on which the employee became aware of the act or occurrence.

-In terms of section 193(4) of the Labour Relations Act 1995, an arbitrator has the power to determine any unfair labour practice dispute on "reasonable terms," which may include ordering reinstatement, re-employment or compensation (of up to twelve months' pay).

-The onus is on the employee to prove all the elements of the alleged unfair labour practice in question.